 E-commerce fraud detection and prevention with AI

-AI e-commerce fraud detection solutions are next-generation software that uses machine learning or deep learning algorithms to increase the precision of results with every assessed transaction.
+AI-based e-commerce fraud detection is next-generation software that uses machine learning or deep learning algorithms to increase the precision of results with every assessed transaction.
 As such, they can identify not only existing weak spots in an online store but can also anticipate emerging threats so you can prevent them before they turn into financial losses.
 Below, we examine two methods of detecting fraud with machine learning.

 Detecting anomalies